-One of the most popular breeds in the world, the golden retriever is a truly gentle dog, and its good manners extend to cats as well as people.
-Golden retrievers are loving and sweet-natured, as well as adaptable and outgoing.
-As highly trainable and people-pleasing dogs, most goldens can be taught to live successfully with cats as long as they are properly introduced.
+One of the most popular breeds in the world, the golden retriever is a truly gentle dog.
+And its good manners extend to cats along with people.
+Golden retrievers are loving and sweet-natured as well as adaptable and outgoing.
+As highly trainable and people-pleasing dogs, most goldens can be taught to live successfully with cats.

 Height: 21 to 24 inches

 Weight: 55 to 75 pounds

-Physical Characteristics: Sturdy, muscular, medium-size dog with a lustrous gold coat with a broad head, friendly and intelligent eyes, and short ears
+Physical Characteristics: Sturdy, muscular body with a lustrous gold coat, broad head, and friendly and intelligent eyes

 06 of 10